 - One of the top five in The Times’ '50 Best Pubs in the Country' 2011

 Great location to get married or hold a function, with a restaurant area that overlooks the stunning cove or the cosy Wheel Room which is the oldest part of the building.
 Can also offer conference and team building facilities.
-Live music every Saturday, check website listings for details.
+Regular live music, check website and social media for details.
 Twice yearly beer festival.

 History of the Driftood Spars